Alex Salmond: Broadcasting

+On 11 July 2023, more than a year after The Alex Salmond Show ended, Salmond started a new show on all social media platforms, Scotland Speaks with Alex Salmond, seen as a natural successor to The Alex Salmond Show that was also hosted by Salmond and Ahmed-Sheikh and produced by Slainte Media.
+It first aired on 13 July 2023 and featured a similar format to the show albeit having a smaller budget and studio.
+In February 2024, the show returned on the Turkish public broadcaster TRT.
+The first episode included an interview with actor Brian Cox.

-Sexual misconduct allegations and subsequent investigations
+Sexual misconduct allegations

 Trial and acquittal

 In August 2018, he resigned from the SNP in the face of allegations of sexual misconduct in 2013 while he was First Minister.
 In a statement he said that he wanted to avoid internal division within the party and intended to apply to rejoin the SNP once he had an opportunity to clear his name.

 On 30 August 2018, he launched a crowdfunding appeal to pay for the legal costs of seeking a judicial review into the fairness of the process by which the Scottish Government has handled the allegations.
-He closed the appeal two days later, on 1 September, after raising £100,000, double the amount he wanted to pay for his legal costs.
+He closed the appeal two days later, on 1 September, after raising £100,000, double the amount he wanted, to pay for his legal costs.
 The government later conceded that its procedures had been flawed and paid more than £500,000 in Salmond's legal expenses.
 On 8 January 2019, he won his inquiry case against Scottish government, noting, "while I am glad about the victory which has been achieved today, I am sad that it was necessary to take this action."
 The Scottish government admitted it breached its own guidelines by appointing an investigating officer who had "prior involvement" in the case.
 Salmond also asked permanent secretary to the Scottish Government, Leslie Evans, to consider her position.
 Evans stated that the complaints the government had received in January 2018 had not been withdrawn, so the option of re-investigating them remained on the table, once the police probe into the allegations had run its course.

 On 24 January 2019, Police Scotland arrested Salmond, and he was charged with 14 offences, including two counts of attempted rape, nine of sexual assault, two of indecent assault, and one of breach of the peace.
 He appeared in court on 21 November and entered a plea of "not guilty".
 The trial started on 9 March 2020; his defence was led by Gordon Jackson, and the prosecution was led by Alex Prentice.

 On 23 March 2020, Salmond was cleared of all charges.
-A jury found him not guilty of 12 charges, one charge was dropped by prosecutors earlier in the trial while one charge was found not proven.
+A jury found him not guilty of 12 charges, one charge had been dropped by prosecutors earlier in the trial, and one charge was found not proven.

 In May 2021 The Times reported that Salmond was writing a book about his trial.